Bakrog/subtask2/README.md

 # A stronger opencode /command handler

-### TL:DR - More agency, control and capabilities for commands
+### Elevator pitch: more agency, control and capabilities for /commands

-This plugin affects how opencode handles slash commands with additional frontmatter parameters which enables chaining as well as parallel command execution.
-It's simple to use and designed to allow better orchestration, steerability and lifespan of the agentic loop.
+Subtask2 makes opencode commands into a powerful workflow orchestration system.
+Queue-up `prompts`, `commands`, `subtasks`, parallelize the parts you want and steer the agentic flow from start to finish.

 Compose as simple or complex a workflow as you want.
 If you already know opencode commands, you'll be right at home.

 `@openspoon/subtask2@latest`